timhunt/moodle-editor_ousupsub/readme_moodle.txt

 need to run this script.

 Testing
-Automated testing is through behat.
-There is a test for the moodle plugin and an identical test for the standalone version
+Automated testing is through behat and custom javascript unit tests.
+There is a behat test for the moodle plugin and an identical test for the standalone version

+The javascript unit tests run in a browser.
+Load /tests/fixtures/testcleanup.html in a specific browser to see if the tests pass in that browser.

-The editor will work any where moodle editors work but it's designed to be used with the specificThe main places to test are:
+The editor will work any where moodle editors work but it's designed to be used with specific OU question types The main places to test are:
 * pattern match questions (OU specific question type)
 * variable numeric  questions (OU specific question type)